 Actually this is one of the first recipes I encountered when becoming vegan back in 2014.
 My sister back then already went vegan and cooked for me from a cook book.
 It was a recipe similar to this parsnip risotto.

-The recipe actually comes from a guy who back then was quite a famous vegan cook in Germany; now he went nuts and can openly be called a fascist and conspiracy theorist.
+The basic idea actually comes from a guy who back then was quite a famous vegan cook in Germany; now, he has gone nuts and can openly be called a fascist and conspiracy theorist.
 Too bad for him.
-This recipe however still is good.
-And that’s what we are after, right?
+This dish, however, still is good.
+And that's what we are after, right?

 How to make parsnip risotto

-Obviously I made quite some modifications to the original recipe over time.
-Asparagus is a wonderful addition to the dish that adds a lot of variety in bite.
-Warm aromas from nutmeg and cinnamon make the dish perfectly warming on cold winter days.
-Peanut butter adds healthy fats and some protein to the dish too.
+Obviously, I made quite some modifications to the original recipe over time.
+Asparagus is a wonderful addition to the dish that adds a lot of variety of bite.
+Warm aromas from nutmeg and cinnamon make the dish perfectly warm on cold winter days.
+Peanut butter adds healthy fats and some protein to the dish, too.

 This dish is pretty easily made.
 Grate the parsnip into small bits and chop the rest of the vegetables as well.
 Heat up a big pan or wok and start by frying onions and then the asparagus.
 Toss in the parsnip, add garlic, peanut butter and wine.
 Round up the dish by adding some diced sun-dried tomatoes in oil.